 PPO stands for Preferred Provider Organization.
 Since it is the “preferred” program, it will cost you more, but will also provide more services and flexibility compared to an HMO.

 This flexibility is evident when it comes to the primary care physician.
 Under a PPO, you will not need a referral for any medical services or out-of-network physicians.
 This extra flexibility makes it easy to see anyone you want.
 Understand that you may have to file a claim in order to get reimbursed when you obtain services out-of-network.

 Private Fee for Service Health Plans

-Sometimes you will see this plan referred to with the acronym PFFS plans.
-Under these plans you will not need to choose a primary care doctor and referrals are not usually required for specialists.
+Sometimes you will see this plan referred to by the acronym PFFS plans.
+Under these plans, you will not need to choose a primary care doctor and referrals are not usually required for specialists.
 You need to be aware that not all Medicare providers will accept the plan.